The video experts blog

 Compatibility

 As we mentioned, HTML5 video players are compatible with almost every mainstream operating system and browser.
 The compatibility alone makes this video player very valuable.
+It ensures maximum reach for your content, meaning you can reach a majority of your audience using HTML5 video players.
+This may not be the case with other types of video players.

 Customizability

 HTML5 video players are also straightforward to customize.
 Broadcasters can add different functions and buttons to their video player and customize the size and aesthetic of video controls.
 Some HTML5 video players are adaptive or responsive, which is another plus.
+The result is a more personalized video-watching experience for the viewers.

 Auto-Play

 HTML5 video players offer many advanced features but this one deserves its own shout-out.
-Auto-play may not seem like a big deal to GenZ viewers, but those who aren’t probably know how frustrating it can be to wait for the video to load and then play the buffered video manually.
+Auto-play may not seem like a big deal to GenZ viewers, but those who don’t probably know how frustrating it can be to wait for the video to load and then play the buffered video manually.

 Auto-play means video content plays without any input or command from the user once loaded.
 Many browsers don’t allow audio or video content on auto-play as it might distract users.
 The auto-play feature comes pre-embedded in HTML5 video players.
+This also makes HTML5 video players the right fit for many social media platforms and video portals like YouTube and Instagram where auto-play functionality is available.

 Affordability